Continuum limit of critical inhomogeneous random graphs: Scaling limit of rank-one graphs conditioned on being connected

 \subsection{Distribution of connected components and tilted $\vp$-trees}

-Recall that $\bT_m^{\ord}$ denotes the space of ordered trees on $m$ vertices.
-We start by introducing the following \textbf{randomized Depth First Search (rDFS)} procedure, which takes a graph $G \in \bG_m^{\con}$ as the input and gives a random ordered tree in $\bT_m^{\ord}$, denote by $\Gamma_{\vp}(G)$, as its output.
+Recall that $\bT_m^{\ord}$ denotes the space of ordered (planar) trees on $m$ vertices.
+We start by introducing the following \textbf{randomized Depth First Search (rDFS)} procedure, which takes a graph $G \in \bG_m^{\con}$ as the input and outputs a random ordered tree in $\bT_m^{\ord}$, denote by $\Gamma_{\vp}(G)$, as its output.
 Given $G \in \bG_m^{\con}$, the rDFS consists of two stages:

-\textbf{I. Selection of a root:} Pick $v(1) \in [m]$ at random with the distribution $\vp$.
+\textbf{I. Selection of a root:} Pick $v(1) \in [m]$ at random from the distribution $\vp$.
 The vertex $v(1)$ is the starting point of the rDFS algorithm on the graph $G$ and also the root of the ensuing tree $\Gamma_{\vp}(G)$.